Coconut macaroons are easy to make from scratch. This recipe makes a soft, chewy cookie packed with coconut flavor!

 • Bake at 350° F for 15 minutes or until the cookies are light golden brown, rotating the baking sheets halfway through.
 Cool cookies on the baking sheets until slightly set, about 2 minutes.
 Remove to a wire rack with a wide metal spatula.

 • While cookies are cooling, melt chocolate in a double boiler or makeshift double boiler (see tips for melting chocolate).
 Dip the bottoms of the cookies in the chocolate and place on a cookie sheet lined with wax paper or parchment paper.
 Place cookies in fridge for chocolate to set.
-Store in an airtight container.

 Notes